blei-lab/edward/README.md

 It supports __criticism__ of the model and inference via

-* Test set evaluations
+* Evaluations on both supervised and unsupervised tasks
-* Prior and posterior predictive checks
+* Posterior predictive checks

 It also has __features__ including